The Orient Bambino is generally regarded as one of the best affordable automatic dress watches currently on the market.

 Its elegant charm and modern execution are rare to find at this price point.
-The movement inside is made by Orient themselves, again rare in entry level watches.
+The movement inside is made in-house by Orient themselves, again rare in entry-level watches.
+It’s quite affordable and has the styling of a watch that costs much more than it really does.

-All that said, the Orient Bambino isn’t without flaw, and that’s what we’re going to discuss today.
+All that said, the Orient Bambino isn’t without flaws, and that’s what we’re going to discuss today.

 I present to you, 5 reasons why you SHOULDN’T buy the Orient Bambino.